sanchitdilipjain/aws-s3-security/docs/index.md

    4. Under Bucket Policy click Edit

-   5. Copy the bucket policy below and paste into the Bucket Policy Editor and Select Save changes
+   5. Copy the bucket policy below and paste it into the Bucket Policy Editor and Select Save changes

            {
             "Statement": [